Ancient grains

 Ancient grains is a marketing term used to describe a category of grains and pseudocereals that are purported to have been minimally changed by selective breeding over recent millennia, as opposed to more widespread cereals such as corn, rice and modern varieties of wheat, which are the product of thousands of years of selective breeding.
 Ancient grains are often marketed as being more nutritious than modern grains, though their health benefits over modern varieties have been disputed by some nutritionists.

 Ancient grains include varieties of wheat: spelt, Khorasan wheat (Kamut), einkorn, and emmer; the grains millet, barley, teff, oats, and sorghum; and the pseudocereals quinoa, amaranth, buckwheat, and chia.
-Some authors even consider bulgur and freekeh to be ancient grains, even though they are usually made from ordinary wheat.
+Some authors consider bulgur and freekeh to be ancient grains, though they are usually made from ordinary wheat.
 Modern wheat is a hybrid descendant of three wheat species considered to be ancient grains: spelt, einkorn, and emmer.

 History

 The origin of grains goes back to the Neolithic Revolution about 10,000 years ago, when prehistoric communities started to make the transition from hunter-gatherer to farmer.
 Modern varieties of grains have been developed over time through mutation, selective cropping, breeding and research in biotechnology.
 Ancient grains, however, are said to be largely unchanged from their initial domesticated varieties.

 Various forms of archaeobotanical evidence, such as carbonized and semicarbonized grains, coprolites and imprints of grains, husks or spikelets on potsherds, have been found during excavations of Neolithic sites.

 Ancient grains played a role in the spiritual life of several ancient civilizations, from the Aztecs to the Greeks and Egyptians.
 Quinoa was called the "mother of all grains" and considered sacred by the Inca people.
 Amaranth was likewise considered sacred by the Aztecs, and was used as part of a religious ceremony, its cultivation being banned by Spanish colonial authorities.
 Farro grains are mentioned in the Old Testament.

-The first reference to ancient grains as a health food was in Daily News (New York) in 1996.
-Since then the popularity of ancient grains as a food has increased, and in 2011 the gluten-free food market was valued at $1.6 bn.
+The first reference to ancient grains as a health food was in the Daily News (New York) in 1996.
+Since then the popularity of ancient grains as a food has increased, and in 2011 the gluten-free food market was valued at $1.6 billion.